silscript/front-end-intro/README.md

 - Inspect an element using development tools.
 - Know which content goes in the head.
 - Know which content goes in the body.
-- Learn the tecnical vocabulary.
+- Learn the technical vocabulary.
 - Link a stylesheet to HTML.
 - Utilize common css properties.